 - To provide information to An Garda Síochána (eg. CCTV footage) or other Government bodies or agencies when required to do so by law;

-- a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data; or
+- a contract based on “model contractual clauses” (also called Standard Contractual Clauses) approved by the European Commission, obliging them to protect your personal data; or

-- with companies located in a third country approved by the European Commission under an adequacy decision; or
+- with companies located in a third country approved by the European Commission under an adequacy decision.

 Lisduggan District Credit Union is obligated to define a lawful basis for processing personal data.
 Below is a summary of our use of personal data and the lawful basis we rely on for the processing different categories of data for different purposes.